Jodistroyer/UAL-CCI-2-Player-Top-Down-Shooter/README.md

 - Most of the game's core is in the Main.py file.
 - Uses most basic python concepts to make a simple game. (lists, functions, loops, dictionaries, etc)

+### Additional
+- Included a small coding diary inside to document my feelings and progress.